swiftly-solution/swiftly_goldmember/README.md

 4. Push to the Branch
 5. Open a Pull Request

-### Known Issues 😶
-- HP is not working. (fixed in main)
-- Players have the benefits in pistol & half round

 ### Have ideas/Found bugs? 💡
-Join [Swiftly Discord Server](https://swiftlycs2.net/discord) and send a message in the topic from `📕╎plugins-sharing` of this plugin!
+Join [Swiftly Discord Server](https://swiftlycs2.net/discord) and send a message in the topic from `📕╎ plugins-sharing` of this plugin!

 ---